stacked-git/stacked-git.github.io/content/_index.md

 The *stack of patches* model is a natural way to maintain a clean Git history while working on several changes concurrently.
-A stack-oriented workflow using StGit can compliment, or even replace, many Git workflows involving rebase, branches, ammended commits, and stashes.
+A stack-oriented workflow using StGit can compliment, or even replace, many Git workflows involving rebase, branches, amended commits, and stashes.

 StGit, via the `stg` command line tool, provides commands to quickly and safely create, push, pop, refresh, and reorder patches.